mywyau/backtests/README.md

 We can see the tests show this automatic trading strategy, which is a simple rule based around exponential moving average executes buy trades during dips and sells near peaks.
 Only major drawdown in portfolio is during a crash-like scenario as the buy and selling algorithm in place is to buy in tiny fractions into dips as the market declines.
 Once a certain max percentage of the portfolio is used up in buying stock then it stops purchases.

+The benefit in my eyes to this approach is typically having an algorithm buying into "troughs" and not "peaks", overal portfolio allocation is a lot lower on averae during normal market conditions so risk overall is lower but the overal gains made is lower than the market average.
+This would be good to test in more choppy market conditions/data.

 Max draw down is around 80% of portfolio value but typical drawdowns is a lot lower than that.

 Only goes back 2-3 years of data which is nothing.
 Only noticeable drop was around COVID 2020-ish about 30-40% drop in market but then money printer.